Best Overall Ski Gloves

 Below we discuss our overall analysis after extensive testing while resort riding and ski guiding, and while working in the field for the Northwest Avalanche Center.
 The Arc'teryx Lithic Gloves are shown here while skiing in France.

 In the dexterity category, we performed a series of side-by-side tasks, including buckling ski boots, unlocking a car door with average sized car keys, tying running shoes, attaching a lift ticket to a jacket, zipping a jacket, taking a photo with a point-and-shoot camera and writing our name.
 If we encountered a tie, gloves that allowed us to write more legibly did receive a higher score.
 We also compared each contender during real-world use, often changing them multiple times a day.
 In the end, the Hestra Fall Line Glove was the most dexterous glove we tested

 trailing closely behind, also scoring perfect 10 out of 10s.
 Each contender was strong and allowed the wearer to be nimble.

 While the Hestra Fall Line was the most dexterous glove in our review, the Hestra Vertical Cut Freeride and the Arc'teryx Lithic were comparable and offer considerable warmth when compared to most models.
 Here the Hestra Vertical Cut Freeride is in use while negotiating a difficult section on the Haute route.

-weren't too far behind and are the last options that are deemed dexterous enough for easy-to-moderate ice climbing.
-The Outdoor Research Mute Sensor scored a 9 out of 10
+wasn't too far behind and are the last options that are deemed dexterous enough for easy-to-moderate ice climbing.

 Tester Ian Nicholson tests ski glove dexterity and palm material durability on the Haute route while lowering a skier down the Col Du Chardonnet, Chamonix France.